smx06/go-civitai-downloader/README.md

 The application uses a `config.toml` file (default location in the same directory as the executable) for settings.
 You can specify a different path using the `--config` flag.

+Generally arguments passed into the application will override the config file settings.
+An example `config.toml.example` is provided in the repository, simply rename it to `config.toml` and edit the values as needed.

 | Option                  | Type       | Default              | Description                                                                                             |
 | :---------------------- | :--------- | :------------------- | :------------------------------------------------------------------------------------------------------ |
 | `ApiKey`                | `string`   | `""`                 | Your Civitai API Key (Required for downloading models).                                                  |